Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 The shrine honors convicted war criminals, among about 2.5 million war dead.
 Victims of Japanese aggression, especially China and the Koreas, see visits to the shrine as a lack of remorse about Japan's wartime past.

-As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass on the wartime history to the next generation, as the country has already faced revisionist pushbacks under former Prime Minister Shinzo Abe and his supporters in the 2010s.
+As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass on the wartime history to the next generation, as the country has already faced revisionist pushbacks under Abe and his supporters in the 2010s.

 Since 2013, Japanese prime ministers stopped apologizing to Asian victims, under the precedent set by Abe.